KostasKoyias/Semantic-Analysis/README.md

 ## Testing

 Directory _tests_ contains all kinds of valid and invalid input files, taking into consideration each and every possible error type.
-Run bash script _testing_.sh to make sure all test cases are passed.
+Run bash script _testing_.sh under _src_ directory to make sure all test cases are passed.

 Hopefully, this document makes things a bit more clear.
 Thank you.